 - Home care – Our parents have been at our home for their whole life and expect to continue to be at home for the rest of their life.
-However, when they experience a sudden health decline and quick decisions need to be made, it sometimes sends the whole family into a panic.
-At the initial stage of a health decline, family members make may be able to check in on a declining parent a few times a day to make sure that things are going okay.
-When health declines even more, often non-medical home care is required.
+However, when they experience a sudden health decline and you need to make quick decisions.
+It sometimes sends the whole family into a panic.
+At the initial stage of a health decline.
+The family members make may be able to check in on a declining parent a few times a day to make sure that things are going okay.
+When health declines even more, it often requires non-medical home care.
 In our part of the country the cost for non-medical home care is usually around $20 per hour.
-Most people can handle paying a few hours a week of non-medical home care, but when it gets to the point that many hours are needed, this can become a financial strain.
+Most people can handle paying a few hours a week of non-medical home care.
+But when it gets to the point that many hours are needed, then this can become a financial strain.
 Non-medical Home Care is usually paid privately, however some care providers accept Medicaid as payment.

 - Skilled care facilities / Nursing Homes.
-When a person’s health declines to the point where they need a skilled level of care, then a nursing home should be considered as a viable option.
+When a person’s health declines, to the point where they need a skilled level of care.
+Then a nursing home is a viable option.
 A nursing home is stuffed with nurses, therapist, and other trained medical personnel that can provide medical assistance needed by a Resident that require a greater level of care.
 Most people pay for nursing home care out of pocket much longer than necessary.
 When they spend down to a certain level, Medicaid will pay.
 To avoid unnecessary spend down, it is critical to meet with an Elder Law Attorney as soon as you see that your Loved One will require a nursing home level of care.
 Effective planning will help you protect as many of your assets as possible.

 These are just a few of the caregiver options, with many variations of each.
 Whatever type of care you choose, it is important to think this through carefully, look at the finances that you have available, and discuss the choices with your family so as to come up with a plan that will work best for you and any involved family members.
 If you have a Loved One going to a Nursing Home soon or that is in a Nursing Home now paying out of pocket, consider taking the following two actions: